-There are a number of different battery types available for laser levels these days, the following is a guide on the pro’s and con’s of each type and some advice on how to get the most out of them.
+There are a number of different battery types available for laser levels these days.
+The following is a guide on the pro’s and con’s of each type.
+Also some advice on how to get the most out of them.

 Recently even some major well trusted brands have been selling rotating lasers with no rechargeable batteries as standard to keep their prices competitive.
 If after buying you decide you need to purchase the batteries and charger they can cast far more than you would think.
 So when comparing different brands see what you are getting in the price so you can make a more informed decision.